Q-qinyilin/HSFNet/README.md

 # HSF-Net: Hybrid Spatial and Frequency Domain Transformer Network for Polyp Segmentation
+# Abstract
+Accurate polyp segmentation significantly contributes to the early diagnosis and prompt clinical intervention of colorectal cancer.
+However, most existing methods mainly con- centrate on pixel-level feature learning within the spatial domain, while overlooking in- formative frequency-domain cues and ignoring the cross-scale dependencies among pixels.
+To this end, we propose a novel Hybrid Spatial and Frequency Domain Transformer Net- work (HSF-Net) for polyp segmentation.
+The novelty of our work is threefold.
+First, we design a Frequency-aware Feature Extraction (FFE) module that explicitly decomposes features into high- and low-frequency components.
+This allows the model to explicitly capture high-frequency boundary details and low-frequency global structures, leading to more precise polyp representations.
+Second, to model cross-scale dependencies, we intro- duce a Hierarchical Feature Learning (HFL) module to adaptively fuse features across multiple encoder stages.
+Finally, a Semantic Bridging Attention (SBA) module is pro- posed, which leverages semantic priors from HFL or low-level encoder features as guid- ance.
+It adaptively calibrates the low-level, high-resolution features propagated via skip connections, effectively bridging the semantic gap between deep frequency-domain rep- resentations and shallow spatial details.
+Extensive experiments on five public datasets demonstrate the superiority of our approach.
+It achieves an mDice of 0.932 on Kvasir-SEG and 0.818 on ETIS, outperforming 11 state-of-the-art techniques.

 # 1. Create environment
 - Create conda environment with following command conda create -n HSFNet python=3.9
 - Activate environment with following command conda activate HSFNet